 In total, 4205 people filled out the survey.
 Figure 1 shows the percentage of survey responses from each province and territory.
 Approximately 80% of survey respondents identified as "individuals."
 The remaining 20% were responding on behalf of an organization.
 Figure 2 shows the percentage of "individual" survey respondents that identified as fulfilling different roles in sport.
 Figure 3 shows the percentage of "organizational" survey respondents that worked in different types of organizations and settings.
 Among individual respondents, 44% identified as men, 53% identified as women, and 2% preferred not to disclose.
-Eighteen respondents identified as an Indigenous person in Canada, 8% identified as a person of colour, 2% identified as a newcomer to Canada, and 6% identified as a person with a disability.
+Eighteen respondents identified as either non-binary, transgender, or queer.
+In addition, 3% identified as an Indigenous person in Canada, 8% identified as a person of colour, 2% identified as a newcomer to Canada, and 6% identified as a person with a disability.

-Figure 1.
-Percentage of survey respondents by province and territory.
+▶ Figure 2.
+Percentage of "individual" survey respondents by role in sport.

 Figure 2.
-Percentage of "individual" survey respondents by role in sport.
+Percentage of "organization" survey respondents by organization type.